 Baking Soda Uses for Health

 If you ever experienced heartburn or that burning feeling in the back of your throat, this may be caused by acid reflux.
 This type of discomfort happens because stomach acid escapes only to travel up the esophagus usually after a large meal, eating spicy, hot food or foods with lots of acid or ones very high in fat.
 Also, if you take a lot of ibuprofen or aspirin, this can cause the problem as well.
-However, a teaspoon of baking soda in a glass of cold water can often help relieve that horrible feeling.
+However, a teaspoon of it in a glass of cold water can often help relieve that horrible feeling.
 The trick is drinking it slowly.

-Baking soda uses also can extend to your dental health.
+Sodium bicarbonate uses also can extend to your dental health.
 You can use it to clean your teeth without damaging the enamel.
 It is a low abrasive ingredient that can help with stains and bacteria in how it works with saliva to control some of the bacteria in the mouth, but it does not have fluoride for the best defense for a toothpaste product.
 What is interesting is that it is safer than some whitening toothpastes for how damaging it can be for scrubbing stains off of the enamel.

 I used to use baking soda with salt to help whiten my smile.
 Though it is safe to brush with a teaspoon of baking soda mixed with a little water to form a paste, adding salt makes it too abrasive according to a recent 2020 study.